Web Development Tools and Resources

 - Ruby: Ruby on Rails is a web-application framework that includes everything needed to create database-backed web applications, with the MVC pattern.

 - AngularJS: Lets you extend HTML vocabulary for your web application.
-AngularJS is a framework, even though it’s much more lightweight and sometime referred to as a library.
+AngularJS is a framework, even though it’s much more lightweight and sometimes referred to as a library.

 - Ember.js: A framework for creating ambitious web applications.

-- Express: Fast and minimalist web framework for Node.js.
+- Express: a Fast and minimalist web framework for Node.js.

 - Django: High-level Python Web framework that encourages rapid development and clean, pragmatic design.